standardnotes/docs/docs/self-hosting/docker.md

    api-gateway_1 | {"message":"Server started on port 3000","level":"info"}
    ```

-   You can also check the state in which all the services are by typing:
+   You can also check the state of all services via:

    ```bash
    $ ./server.sh status
    ```

-   All of the services should be in `Up` state at this stage.
+   All services should be in `Up` state at this stage.

-1. Test your access to the server locally:
+4. Test your access to the server locally:

    You should be able now to check that the syncing server is running by checking `http://localhost:3000/healthcheck`: